Every home needs a Health Check

 What to look for

-Check for signs of slow drainage, water backup, visible debris, and overflowing and sagging gutters.
+Check for signs of slow drainage, unusual sounds like gurgling from drains, water backup, visible debris, and overflowing and sagging gutters.

 What to do